Skip to content

 FieldDescription

-NameA descriptive name for the route
+NameA descriptive name for the config.

-StrategyThe routing algorithm (see below)
+StrategyThe routing algorithm (see below).

-EnabledToggle to activate or deactivate the route
+EnabledToggle to activate or deactivate the config.

 Routing Strategies

-WeightedDistributes requests proportionally based on assigned weights
+WeightedweightedDistributes requests proportionally based on each route’s weight.

 Capabilities